robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 When the static library API is used, Robot Framework uses reflection to find out what public methods the library class or module contains.
-It will exclude all methods starting with an underscore, and with Java libraries also methods implemented only in the implicit base class `java.lang.Object`.
+It will exclude all methods starting with an underscore (unless `using a custom keyword name`_), and with Java libraries also methods implemented only in the implicit base class `java.lang.Object` are excluded.
 All the methods that are not ignored are considered keywords.
 For example, the Python and Java libraries below implement a single keyword :name:`My Keyword`.

 .. sourcecode:: python